skirmess/zfs-snapshot/README.md

 ### Daily Snapshot

 Create a daily snapshot at 02:00 local time.
 These snapshots will not be expired on date but we will always keep at least 35 of them.
-We set the `ch.kzone.snapshot:type=daily` property on the snapshot to easily find them.
+We set the `ch.kzone:zfs-snapshot-type=daily` property on the snapshot to easily find them.

 ### Frequent Snapshot

 Create a frequent snapshot every 15 minutes from 12:00 until 01:45.
 These snapshots will be expired after 24 hours.
-We set the `ch.kzone.snapshot:type=frequent` property.
+We set the `ch.kzone:zfs-snapshot-type=frequent` property.

 ## Snapshot Pruning